African Trophy Taxidermy

 This is a little difficult for a first-time African hunter who has never seen an African animal in the wild and the small physical characteristics of an animal close-up which need replicating to make a stunning mount.
 Even veteran African hunters can be poor observers of animals and knowing no better, are pleased with the sub-standard taxidermy hanging on their walls.

 • Some taxidermists seem to specialise in producing 'sanitised' animal mounts which you may or may not like.
-Eye of the beholder again, but do you really want a lion who looks like it has been blow-dried at a beauty parlour or a steinbok with super shiny black horns?
+Eye of the beholder again, but do you really want a lion who looks like it has had a blow-dry at a beauty parlour or a steinbok with super shiny black horns?

 • When viewing a prospective taxidermist's work, check closely whether the African trophies look anatomically correct.
 There are some real taxidermy horrors out there, where it's obvious the taxidermist hasn't a clue about the African animal he is trying to represent.
 Pay particular attention to the mouth and eyes of a shoulder mount, for example.
 Do they look natural and not popping out, with the correct eye pupil shape for the species.
 Do the lips correctly look relaxed with the upper one slightly protruding over the lower one or are they in line with each other and the animal looks like it's smiling?